jusso-dev/Personal-Blog/_data/blog/2021-06-13-ssl-tls-at-home-for-free.md

 ## Gotcha's

-One thing that stumped me when trying this the first time, I followed the above instructions to a T and attempted to browser my locally hosted private docker registry on port 443 and got a SSL warning, this was weird?
+One thing that stumped me when trying this the first time, I followed the above instructions to a T and attempted to browse my locally hosted private docker registry on port 443 and got a SSL warning, this was weird?
 I can see the certificate belongs to my root CA and my certificate is in my Windows certificate store? what the hell is going on?!

 Ok this was weird but maybe I can run the following no problems:

 `docker push <image-name:tag> homelab-blah`

-Uhm yes but very slowly and with it dropping out 2-3 times before succeeding.
+Uhh yes but very slowly and with it dropping out 2-3 times before succeeding.

 After a lot of head scratching and swearing, I finally traced the issue back to my locally hosted DNS using AdGuard Home.
 See the issue is I had an A record in for this IP and was resolving it over 443 using the hostname, which was bound to port 80 initially.
-So once I came back a day later and the TTL had lapsed, I experienced no issues and blazing fast speeds, roughly pushing and pulling ~1 GB images in less than 10 seconds!
+So once I came back a day later and the TTL on my DNS server had lapsed, I experienced no issues and blazing fast speeds, roughly pushing and pulling ~1 GB images in less than 10 seconds!

 That's it! reach out to me on [LinkedIn](https://www.linkedin.com/in/justin-middler/) if you have any questions!